 Why the drug trade was ignored

 Ironically, Duterte has taken the drug problem seriously, as most Filipinos whose neighborhoods have been invaded by drugs for more than a decade, particularly in the President Aquino III era.
 During the period, the drug problem was downplayed by the mainstream media and largely ignored by international media.
+Any efforts to educate the public on how to treat addiction was non-existent.
 As a Google Trend search demonstrates, it was only when Duterte began the war against the drugs that critics awoke, as evidenced by soaring story mentions about the Philippines and drugs in international media, mainly in the US and Europe (Figure).

 Figure The Long silence about PHI drugs invasion until the Duterte Era